José María Gatica: Biography

 Gatica's dreams of a world title were crushed when he fought world champion Ike Williams in a non-title bout in the United States.
 Gatica's wild ring style was a failure against Williams, and he suffered a 1st round knockout loss.
 However, the loss had no effect on Gatica's popularity in Argentina.
 Called "El Mono" by his thousands of fans, Gatica returned to Argentina to fight a series of exciting brawls with his Argentinian arch-rival Alfredo Prada.
 Their series of action-packed fights were dubbed, "The Graziano-Zale Fights Argentine Style."
 25,000 fans attended their last fight.

 However, with the fall of President Juan Perón, Gatica went from his country's most-loved sports idol, to its most hated.
 After dedicating a victory to the exiled Perón on the radio, Gatica was arrested by the police.
 Gatica was forced to retire by the Federación Argentina de Boxeo due to his support of Perón, and his boxing license was revoked for life.

-Gatica had given away thousands of dollars to friends and tipped away thousands as well.
-The boxer who walked the streets with a lion cub, wore silk shirts, and diamond rings, was now broke.
-The cream of Argentina's political and entertainment world now shunned him.
-The fans who had once cheered him, now forgot him.
+Gatica had given away thousands of dollars to friends and in tips.
+He had once been known for his flamboyant lifestyle, which included walking the streets with a lion cub, and wearing silk shirts and diamond rings, but he was now penniless.
+He was no longer received by Argentina's political and entertainment elite, and his fan base had diminished.

 His second wife divorced him, and Gatica was forced to sell papers on the street.
 Now living in poverty, he married Rita Armellino and had daughters Viviana and Patricia.
 His old ring rival, Alfredo Prada, gave him a job as a host in his restaurant.

 Gatica and his family lost everything in a flood, but the down-on-his-luck Gatica still managed a smile for his country's newspapers.
 He became a fixture near local sports halls, selling "knick-knacks".

 At the age of 38, José María Gatica was killed in the District of Avellaneda, on Herrera Street, when he was run over by a bus as he was leaving the Club Atlético Independiente.
 As Gatica's life had begun in the streets, it ended in the streets as well.

 Gatica is buried at Cementerio de la Chacarita in Buenos Aires, Argentina, plot: Panteón Casa de los Boxeadores, 1s 4 # 22.
 In Argentina a movie was made about his life in 1993, Gatica, El Mono.
 His hometown honored his memory by naming a sports auditorium after him.